-- Launching a VIP membership campaign for high volume purchasers
+- Launching a VIP membership campaign for high-volume purchasers

-- Rewarding a high volume purchaser with a special offer to thank them for their loyalty
+- Rewarding a high-volume purchaser with a special offer to thank them for their loyalty

-- Launching a loyalty or program for high volume purchasers
+- Launching a loyalty or program for high-volume purchasers

-- Target low volume purchasers with an incentive to entice them to increase their purchases
+- Target low-volume purchasers with an incentive to entice them to increase their purchases

-In order to personalize your customer’s experience, you need to properly segment them in order to correctly target users based on behavior and push them towards a successful conversion.
+To personalize your customer’s experience, you need to properly segment them in order to correctly target users based on behavior and push them towards a successful conversion.